Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 What is an RMD?

 An RMD is the minimum amount the IRS requires you to withdraw from qualified retirement accounts and IRAs beginning the year you turn 72 and each year after.
-The amount of each RMD is determined by dividing the combined total of all your retirement accounts as of December 31 of prior year by your IRS life expectancy factor.
+The amount of each RMD is determined by dividing the combined total of all your retirement accounts as of December 31 of the prior year by your IRS life expectancy factor.

 Which retirement accounts have RMDs?

-Required minimum distributions apply to nearly all tax-advantaged retirement accounts—with the sole exception of Roth IRAs.
+Required minimum distributions apply to nearly all tax-advantaged retirement accounts— with the sole exception of Roth IRAs.
 You must take RMDs from these accounts:

 • Traditional IRAs